Greg Van Alst: ARCA Menards Series

 Van Alst would not return to the now ARCA Menards Series until 2021, where he would drive for his own team in the No. 35.
 Van Alst ran eight races and collected three top ten finishes.
 He finished seventh at Kansas, second at Winchester, and sixth at Michigan.
 Van Alst would also make his ARCA Menards Series East debut that year at Bristol, finishing 15th.

 In 2022, Van Alst would run full-time in the ARCA Menards Series for the first time, finishing fifth in the final points standings and scoring eleven top-tens with a best finish of fifth at Charlotte Motor Speedway.
 He would also make his ARCA Menards Series West debut that year in a combination race with the main ARCA Menards Series at Phoenix, finishing 36th due to a handling issue.

 In 2023, Van Alst scored his first career win at Daytona after making a pass on Jason White on the final lap of the race.
 He would then go on to finish tenth in two of the next three races.
 After finishing 22nd at Charlotte due to a crash with Connor Mosack, Van Alst, who had initially elected to run full-time for that year, decided to cut back his ARCA schedule and run select races for the remainder of the season due to financial limitations.

 In 2024, Van Alst stated his intentions to compete full-time.
 Van Alst opened the season with a third-place finish at Daytona.
 On July 20, before racing at Michigan, Van Alst revealed he would once again revert to part-time status due to a lack of sponsorship and manufacturer support.
 He had competed full-time until that point and was third in the points standings.
 Van Alst would return to race at Bristol and Kansas, ultimately finishing eleventh in the points standings.

+On January 27, 2026, it was announced that Van Alst will return to the series at Daytona, driving the No. 19 Chevrolet for Maples Motorsports.